Organ Procurement Organizations

-Promote the Use of Organs from Older and More Complex Donors: Each year, thousands of organs are authorized and recovered by OPOs that are not considered suitable for transplant by current US surgical practice.
-However, many of these type organs are considered suitable for transplant by other nations’ health care systems.
-Better aligned regulatory incentives across the OPO and transplant system would result in higher utilization of organs from Donation after Circulatory Death donors, donors of advanced age and donors with more complex co-morbidities.
+Promote the Use of Organs from Older and More Complex Donors: Each year, thousands of organs are authorized and recovered by OPOs that are not considered suitable for transplant by current U.S. surgical practice.
+However, many of these organs are considered suitable for transplant by other nations’ health care systems.
+Better aligned regulatory incentives across the OPO and transplant system would result in higher use of organs from Donation after Circulatory Death donors, donors of advanced age and donors with more complex co-morbidities.

 Expanded Use of Ex Vivo Perfusion and Preservation: Medical advancement in the perfusion, transport and preservation of donor organs have made it possible to expand the pool of donors from which a successful organ recovery and transplant can be made.
 Working together, transplant centers, OPOs and regulators can continue adoption of these devices and dramatically improve the function of certain donated organs, leading to more and better transplant outcomes.

 Members of the Association of Organ Procurement Organizations (AOPO), including Gift of Life Michigan, committed in 2021 to achieving 50,000 annual transplants by 2026.
 AOPO and its members will work with key stakeholders to achieve this goal by:

 - Expanding Collaboration across its membership